cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a9x/index.md

 :::

 ::: warning
-If you're migrating from unc0ver to Odysseyra1n, you must follow [Removing unc0ver](/removing-unc0ver) before proceeding.
+If you are already jailbroken with regular checkra1n, make sure to properly [remove it](/removing-checkra1n) before proceeding.
 :::

 ---